 Some call it the best arcade game center in the world, and it is a throwback to the 1970’s.
 Try Amusement Tower has something for every gamer in a very unique atmosphere.
 There are floors of various styles of fun games that will keep everyone amused.
 There is also a place to eat and drink beer if that is more your style.
 A great area for photos as many of the games, especially the crane and toy games are rather old.
 Great collection of beat mania and dancing style Konami games, and there will almost always be an expert there that you can watch and admire.
 Location: 4-4-7 MT Building Sotokanda, Chiyoda-ku, Tokyo Train Access: Suehirocho Station, 2 min walk, Akihabara Station, 6 min walk Google Maps

+Thank You for visiting Tokyo Live news & entertainment.
 If you enjoyed our Tokyo Arcade Game Centers page.
-Please take a look at Tokyo New Movie Releases, Tokyo Amusement & Theme Parks, or Tokyo Children’s Entertainment Options, or Best Movie Theaters in Tokyo pages.
+Please take a look at Tokyo New Movie Releases, Tokyo Amusement & Theme Parks, or Tokyo Children’s Entertainment Options pages.